feross/feross.org/_posts/2012-10-05-how-to-setup-your-linode.md

 [Read more](http://www.linode.com/wiki/index.php/Rebooting_on_OOM) about rebooting when out of memory on Linode's wiki.

+### Set up reverse DNS

+The reverse <abbr title="domain name system">DNS</abbr> system allows one to determine the domain name that lives at a given IP address.
+This is useful for network troubleshooting &mdash; (ping, traceroute, etc.), as well as email anti-spam measures ([read more](http://en.wikipedia.org/wiki/Reverse_DNS_lookup#Uses) on Wikipedia).

+It's pretty easy to set up.
+From the Linode Manager, select your Linode, click on "Remote Access", then click on "Reverse DNS" (under "Public IPs").
+Type in your domain and that's it!

+## Install Useful Server Software

 At this point, you have a pretty nice server setup.
 Congrats!
 But, your server still doesn't do anything useful.
 Let's install some software.

-## Install Useful Server Software

 ### Install a compiler